- What exactly is WooCommerce Shortcodes?

 All these shortcodes provide endless options to customize your eCommerce store and can take your website to the next level, so let’s see exactly what they do and how they work.

-Here is a list of default WooCommerce shortcodes, but I’m going to list the most popular ones, below.
+Here is a list of default WooCommerce shortcodes, but I will list the most popular ones below.

 So follow me!